Patrick Weigel: Seattle Mariners

 On March 14, 2022, Weigel signed a minor league contract with the Seattle Mariners organization.
 He spent time with the team in spring training, and was reassigned to minor league camp in March.
-Weigel spent the year with the Triple-A Tacoma Rainiers, making 53 appearances for the team and posting a 3-5 record and 4.21 ERA with 63 strikeouts in 62.0 innings pitched.
+Weigel spent the year with the Triple-A Tacoma Rainiers, making 53 appearances for the team and posting a 3-5 record and 4.21 ERA with 63 strikeouts in 62 innings pitched.
 He elected free agency following the season on November 10.

 Kansas City Monarchs

 On March 9, 2023, Weigel signed with the Kansas City Monarchs of the American Association of Professional Baseball.
+In 34 relief outings for Kansas City, Weigel posted a 3.86 ERA with 30 strikeouts and 10 saves across 35 innings pitched.

+Saraperos de Saltillo

+On November 15, 2023, Weigel signed with the Saraperos de Saltillo of the Mexican League.
+In 39 relief appearances, he registered a 3–1 record with a 2.87 ERA and 43 strikeouts over 37 2/3 innings.

+Cincinnati Reds

+On July 11, 2024, Weigel signed a minor league contract with the Cincinnati Reds.
+In 21 appearances split between the Double–A Chattanooga Lookouts and Triple–A Louisville Bats, accumulating a 1–5 record and 2.45 ERA with 25 strikeouts and 10 saves over 22 innings pitched.
+Weigel elected free agency following the season on November 4.

+Washington Nationals

+On December 6, 2024, Weigel signed a minor league contract with the Washington Nationals.
+In 31 appearances for the Triple-A Rochester Red Wings, he struggled to a 4-5 record and 8.29 ERA with 46 strikeouts and three saves across 33 2/3 innings pitched.
+Weigel was released by the Nationals organization on July 1, 2025.

+Saraperos de Saltillo (second stint)

+On July 11, 2025, Weigel signed with the Saraperos de Saltillo of the Mexican League.